marijnh/Eloquent-JavaScript/11_async.md

 To get the result of a promise, you can use its `then` method.
 This registers a ((callback function)) to be called when the promise resolves and produces a value.
-You can add multiple callbacks to a single promise, and even if you add them after the promise has already _resolved_ (finished), they will be called.
+You can add multiple callbacks to a single promise, and they will be called, even if you add them after the promise has already _resolved_ (finished).

 But that's not all the `then` method does.
-It returns another promise, which resolves to the value that the handler returns or, if the handler returns a promise, waits for that one and then resolves to its result.
+It returns another promise, which resolves to the value that the handler function returns or, if that returns a promise, waits for that promise and then resolves to its result.

 It is useful to think of promises as a device to move values into an asynchronous reality.
 A normal value is simply there.
 A promised value